BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

+- If no text selected, running the extension will prompt for text to search for with autocomplete
 - Examine performance analysis of code to find potential optimizations
+- Poll site favicons and display them on the search engine submenu
 - Add setting toggle to use only one search engine, no submenu
+- Add setting to disable information messages when searching
 - Allow a preferred default search engine to be set in settings
 - Update extension icon and/or add more device sizes
 - Streamline extension by reducing dependancies